Kalamazoo College Philolexian Society

 MetadataShow full item record

 The members of Kalamazoo College's Philolexian Lyceum literary society, in 1918.
 The Philos were founded in 1855.
 Most members in this photograph are not identified, but the yearbook for 1918 includes this photograph along with information about the society.
 Officers are listed as Herman Kurtz, President (at far left in middle row); William Fuller, Vice-President; Paul Nelson, Secretary; Thomas Bateman, Treasurer.
-Active members were George Arnold (center, back row); Thomas Bateman, Wilbur Bolden, Carl Chatters, Eustace Couyoumjopoulos (at far right in middle row); William Fuller, Albert Huizinga, Ray Harrison, Herman Kurtz, Sakae Miyake, Paul Nelson, Robart Sweard, Vivian Tuttle, Gale Wessinger, Monroe Wilcox, Allan Woodhull, Harry Robinson, and Hugh Neale.
+Active members were George Arnold (center, back row); Thomas Bateman, Wilbur Bolden (second from right, middle row), Carl Chatters, Eustace Couyoumjopoulos (at far right in middle row); William Fuller, Albert Huizinga, Ray Harrison, Herman Kurtz, Sakae Miyake (front row, center), Paul Nelson, Robart Sweard, Vivian Tuttle (back row, second from left), Gale Wessinger, Monroe Wilcox, Allan Woodhull, Harry Robinson, and Hugh Neale.
 The Roll of Honor included Leon W. Nichols, Weldon Haskins, Coleman Cheney, Frank Greer, Willard Greer, Raymond T. Nelson, Colman Caryl, John Walker, Francis Lynch, Charles Brake, Merril Hart, and Francis Van Fleet.

 Showing items related by title, author, creator and subject.